 How is parainfluenza diagnosed?

 When you bring your pet to the vet, be prepared to provide a detailed history.
 The parainfluenza virus can spread easily in places like boarding kennels, grooming salons, and other locations.
-It's crucial to provide information about your pets' activities in the 2 to 4 weeks before symptoms first appear.
+It's crucial to provide information about your pets' activities in the two to four weeks before symptoms first appear.

 Your vet will also need to know about your pet's health and vaccination history.
 Any interactions your pet has had with other dogs, including in different environments, could be important in identifying the source of infection, so please provide as much information as possible.